Opinion, by Darren Clarke, November 29, 2020

 Trickle Down Economics for instance suggested that all you had to do was give greedy people more wealth and it would magically trickle down.
 That’s just not how greed works.

 I know using the word, “greedy,” seems inflammatory right?
 It’s not.
 It is precisely what corporations design themselves as.
-Greed is the ambition corporations have decided to make, not just central to who they are, it’s the all encompassing mandate for their existence.
+Greed is the sole ambition corporations have decided to make, not just central to who they are, it’s the all encompassing mandate for their existence.
+Initiative, creativity, daring, evolution, even morality may exist within the system but given they are all trumped by the fundamental need to acquire more more it consigns backwards thinking, attachment to failed ideas and investments, exploitation of people, resources, wildlife, amorality the overarching theme.

 “In nearly all legal jurisdictions, disinterested and informed directors have the discretion to act in what they believe to be the interest of the business corporate entity, even if this differs from maximizing profits for present shareholders.
 Usually maximizing shareholder value is not a legal obligation, but the product of the pressure that activist shareholders, stock-based compensation schemes and financial markets impose on corporate directors.“